Auschwitz-Birkenau Guided Tour with Private Transport from Krakow

 Pierogi

-Dumplings filled with various ingredients like meat, cheese, potatoes, or fruits.
+Dumplings filled with various ingredients such as meat, cheese, potatoes, or fruits.
+They are a staple of Polish cuisine and come in both savory and sweet varieties.

 Zapiekanka

-A Polish street food consisting of a half-baguette topped with mushrooms, cheese, and various condiments.
+A popular street food consisting of a half-baguette topped with mushrooms, cheese, and sometimes other ingredients, then toasted.

 Popular Activities